 - Restart the Agent.

 - Repeat these steps for all Agents that you need to modify.
 In general, it is a best practice to have your Agents all configured with the same configuration.

-Note: For those using Microsoft PDW (which does not accept a cursor setting) as a Source or Target, QuerySurge has a convenience setting, performed on the URL, which is described in this article.
-With this setup, only PDW connections are created with no cursor; other connections with the SQL Server driver are not affected.
+Note: For those using Azure SQL Data Warehouse or Microsoft PDW (which do not accept a cursor setting) as a Source or Target, QuerySurge has a convenience setting, performed on the URL, which is described in this article.
+With this setup, only Azure SQL Data Warehouse or PDW connections are created with no cursor; other connections with the SQL Server driver are not affected.